 Thilde Kold Holdt is a Viking, traveller and a polyglot fluent in Danish, French, English and Korean.
 As a writer, she is an avid researcher.
 This is how she first came to row for hours upon hours on a Viking warship.
-She loved the experience so much that she has sailed with the Viking ship the Sea Stallion ever since.
 Another research trip brought her to all corners of South Korea where she also learnt the art of traditional Korean archery.
 Born in Denmark, Thilde has lived in many places and countries, taking a bit of each culture with her.
 This is why she regards herself as simply being from planet Earth, as she has yet to set foot on Mars…

-Thilde is currently based in Southern France where she writes full-time.
+Thilde is currently based in Southern France where she makes wine and writes in the shade of her ancient vines.

 Northern Wraith by Thilde Kold Holdt